 Blood pressure checker

-If your blood pressure isn’t well controlled, it’s well worth investing in a good blood pressure monitor so you can keep an eye on your blood pressure whilst you’re away and ensure that it remains within a safe blood pressure range.
+That way you can keep an eye on your blood pressure while you’re on holiday, and ensure that it remains within a safe blood pressure range.

-During the flight
+During the Flight

-Eating and Drinking
+Eating and drinking

-When you’re on board, think carefully about what you eat and drink.
-Avoid salty snacks such as peanuts and crisps, as these may increase your blood pressure.
+When you’re on board, think carefully about what you eat and drink… Avoid salty snacks such as peanuts and crisps, as these may increase your blood pressure.

 So take measures to minimise the level of stress you are exposed to.
-For example, make sure you arrive in plenty of time and ensure you have everything you need to hand.
+Sometimes this can be the simple things, like making sure you arrive in at the airport with plenty of time and having everything you need to hand.